Masabeca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Aggregated and Merged Dataset

-testData and trainData data.frame were rowbound using rbind function to create final dataset/data.frame AllData with 10299 rows and 563 columns.
+testData and trainData data.frame were rowbound using rbind function to create final dataset/data.frame called AllData with 10299 rows and 563 columns.

 ________________________________________

 ##Final Dataset finalData

 "activityId" column which is no longer needed because we mapped acitityName to activityId in the dataset, "activityId" column is dropped to create final data.frame called finalData.This data frame has 10299 observations and 68 columns.2 columns for "activityName" and "subjectId" and remaing 66 for measurement variables with measurements 3 on the mean() and std().

 ________________________________________

 ## Tidy Data Set with the average of each variable for each activity and each subject